Pediatric Neurology Division

 The inpatient neurology service includes two teams: the Epilepsy Monitoring Unit and the Inpatient Neurology service.
 Both provide 24/7 coverage for inpatient units, plus the Pediatric Intensive Care Unit (PICU), Neonatal Intensive Care Unit (NICU), and Emergency Department (ED).

 The Neurodevelopmental Disabilities Program (NDD) continues to experience significant growth in clinical opportunities, research, education, and community outreach.
-NDD clinics are all multi-disciplinary in structure and are specifically created to serve children with autism, developmental delay, traumatic brain injuries and ADHD/LD issues.
-The program expanded in July 2010 to provide full-time NDD services to both the Dallas and Legacy campuses.
+NDD clinics are all multidisciplinary in structure and are specifically created to serve children with autism, developmental delay, traumatic brain injuries, and ADHD/LD issues.
+The Program provides full-time NDD services to both the Dallas and Legacy campuses.